refinedev/refine/documentation/blog/2021-11-29-refine-vs-admin-bro.md

 ## Refine

-**refine** is a React-based framework that helps you to develop admin panel, B2B and dashboard that can be fully customized with Ant Design.
+**Refine** is a React-based framework that helps you to develop admin panel, B2B and dashboard that can be fully customized with Ant Design.

-**refine** directly provides Ant Design components and some hooks to work with those components.
+**Refine** directly provides Ant Design components and some hooks to work with those components.
 These hooks give you the required props for those Ant Design components.

-**refine** is a collection of helper hooks, components and providers.
+**Refine** is a collection of helper hooks, components and providers.
 They are all decoupled from your UI components and business logic, so they never keep you from customizing your UI or coding your own flow.

-**refine** uses [React Query](https://react-query.tanstack.com/) for data processing, caching, and state management.
+**Refine** uses [React Query](https://react-query.tanstack.com/) for data processing, caching, and state management.
 In this respect, you do not need to define anything extra for every cases and model.

-Although **refine** is a newer framework, it is successful in identifying deficiencies in development and producing solutions accordingly.
+Although **Refine** is a newer framework, it is successful in identifying deficiencies in development and producing solutions accordingly.
 Using new technologies, it offers users more effective and simpler development options.

 ### Installation